mugli/learning-graphql/7. Deep Dive into GraphQL Type System.md

-# Deep Dive into GraphQL Type System
+# Part 7: Deep Dive into GraphQL Type System

 This part may feel more like manuals than a tutorial.
 I wrote it to save myself from jumping between GraphQL RFC Spec and the test suit of reference JavaScript implementation.
 I'll be glad if it saves some of your time too.